 We would love to welcome you in Utrecht, The Netherlands, during one of our Summer School editions.
-The Utrecht Summer School classes, office and accommodation are located in the center of the Netherlands, in the beautiful city of Utrecht.
-Learn more about Utrecht and its important role in the founding of the Netherlands plus the vibrant city as it is today.
+The Utrecht Summer School is based in the centre of the Netherlands, in the vibrant city of Utrecht.
+Learn more about Utrecht and its important role in the founding of the Netherlands

 The birth of The Netherlands as we know it today started in 1579 when the ‘Unie van Utrecht’ (Union of Utrecht) was signed.
 The Union, a cooperation agreement between different states and cities, is generally seen as the beginning of the Netherlands.
 Many wars were fought, often with a religious motive.
 International trade became important, especially in what is known as the Golden Age (1600-1700), which was a period of great wealth and notable achievements in arts and sciences.

-With 17 million inhabitants and population density of 488 people per km2, the Netherlands is the most densely populated country of the European Union.
+With 17.5 million inhabitants and a population density of 507 people per km2, the Netherlands is, after Malta, the most densely populated country of the European Union.
 The Netherlands is a constitutional monarchy with two houses of parliament.
-International trade is the main engine of economic growth in Holland.
-In fact, Holland is the 16th largest economy in the world and one of the ten leading exporting nations.
-Holland’s most important trading partners are its neighbours Germany, Belgium, the UK and France.
+International trade is the main engine of economic growth.
+In fact, The Netherlands is the 16th largest economy in the world and one of the ten leading exporting nations.
+The country’s most important trading partners are its neighbours Germany, Belgium, the UK and France.

 The Dutch policies on some social issues are considered to be very liberal, for instance on abortion, drugs and marriages between two men or two women.
 The Ministry of Foreign Affairs provides detailed information on these and other policies and various government issues on its website: http://www.minbuza.nl/en.